swiss-ai-center/a-guide-to-mlops/docs/part-3-serve-and-deploy-the-model/chapter-14-deploy-and-access-the-model-on-kubernetes.md

     Export the cluster name as an environment variable.
 Replace `<my cluster name>` with a cluster name of your choice.
 It has to be lowercase and words separated by hyphens.
 For example, use `mlops-kubernetes` for the cluster name.

+    !!! warning

+        The cluster name must be unique across all Google Cloud projects and users.
+        Change the cluster name if the command fails.

     ```sh title="Execute the following command(s) in a terminal"
     export GCP_K8S_CLUSTER_NAME=<my cluster name>